-The previous article has analyzed the impact of digital economy on green technology innovation among 244 cities.
-China's vast geographical area may have different impacts on different regional classifications.
-Therefore, according to the division of the eastern and western regions by the Bureau of Statistics of China, the eastern region includes 84 cities such as Beijing and Tianjin, the central region includes 75 cities such as Taiyuan and Wuhan, the western region includes 56 cities such as Chengdu and Guiyang, and the northeast region includes 29 cities such as Jilin and Harbin.
+3.3.3 The impact of digital economy on green technology innovation under regional heterogeneity eastern region includes 84 cities such as Beijing and Tianjin, the central region includes 75 cities such as Taiyuan and Wuhan, the western region includes 56 cities such as Chengdu and Guiyang, and the northeast region includes 29 cities such as Jilin and Harbin.
 Three inverse distance square weight matrices are generated after these cities are divided, and the different influences of digital economy on green technology innovation in the three regions of East and West are analyzed by using time-fixed spatial Durbin model.